trento-project/wanda/guides/gatherers.md

 Gather systemd units information.
 It returns an object with multiple fields about the systemd unit.

-The provided service name must include the extension, such as `.service` or `.mount`.
+The provided unit name must include the extension, such as `.service` or `.mount`.

 Only a subset of properties are returned.
-The information about them is available in the [systemd](https://www.man7.org/linux/man-pages/man5/org.freedesktop.systemd1.5.html#UNIT_OBJECTS) man pages, with some additional details in the `Properties` sub-chapter.
+Additional information about these is available in the [systemd](https://www.man7.org/linux/man-pages/man5/org.freedesktop.systemd1.5.html#UNIT_OBJECTS) man pages, with some detailed description in the `Properties` sub-chapter.

 Example arguments: